Maziarkiani/culturally-adaptive-prompting/README.md

 A retrieval-augmented in-context learning framework for culturally adaptive LLM assessment of multilingual information disorder.
 Developed as part of a Master's thesis in Language Technologies and Digital Humanities at the University of Turin (2026).

-The framework pairs task instructions with dynamically retrieved community-annotated exemplars through semantic similarity, enabling models to generate severity classifications, span detections, and rationale explanations that are more grounded in the cultural and linguistic context of the target community.
-It is evaluated across Farsi and Italian using LLaMA 4 Maverick and Mixtral-8x22B-Instruct on the [InDor corpus](https://github.com/dhfbk/InDor).
+What is it about?
+Extended a multilingual baseline study on the InDor corpus to investigate where current LLMs exhibit cultural blindness and produce culturally misaligned outputs in information disorder assessment.
+Designed and evaluated a retrieval-based in-context learning framework that connects model reasoning to community-annotated exemplars dynamically retrieved through semantic similarity at inference time.
+Evaluated across Persian (Farsi) and Italian using a combination of automated metrics and native-speaker human evaluation.

 ---